-The calorie information is an estimate provided as a courtesy.
+The nutrition information is an estimate provided as a courtesy.
 It will differ depending on the specific brands and ingredients that you use.
 Calorie information on food labels may be wildly inaccurate, so please don't sweat the numbers too much.

-For more information on how the three recipe levels may help with a weight management goal, refer to this post.
+For more information on how the three recipe levels may help with a weight management goal, refer to my overnight oats with yogurt post.
 Let's get cooking!

-- 4 t grated Parmesan cheese
+- 4.5 ounces shaved Parmesan cheese

 - Preheat the oven to 400°F. Line a dark cookie sheet (14" x 17" will fit the entire recipe) with parchment paper.
 Use a food scale to measure out the Parmesan cheese.